wp-plugins/smart-app-banner/readme.txt

 = It's really great!
 How can I ever thank you?! =

 You can always buy my apps.
 Have a look at http://www.wandlesoftware.com/.
+Or there's a donate link at the same site.
+Or if you can write code, I accept good patches.

 == Upgrade Notice ==

 If you're upgrading from version 0.1 you'll need to add your App IDs again I'm afraid.
 You can remove the old wsl-app-id custom field.

 == Changelog ==

+= 0.4.2 =
+* Option to use the same Smart App Banner on all pages

+= 0.4.1 =
+* Fixed: Occasionally displayed the iPad version of the meta code when no iPad App ID was specified

+= 0.4 =
+* New option: if you specify an iPad App ID, it'll display that only on iPads.
+It does the check on the device itself, so the code is "safe" even if you use WordPress caching plugins

 = 0.3 =
 * Updates to reflect public nature of iOS 6